torvalds/linux/Documentation/firmware-guide/acpi/osi.rst

 Do not use _REV
 ===============

-Since _OSI("Linux") went away, some BIOS writers used _REV to support Linux and Windows differences in the same BIOS.
+Since _OSI("GNU/Linux") went away, some BIOS writers used _REV to support GNU/Linux and Windows differences in the same BIOS.

 _REV was defined in ACPI 1.0 to return the version of ACPI supported by the OS and the OS AML interpreter.

 Modern Windows returns _REV = 2.
-Linux used ACPI_CA_SUPPORT_LEVEL,
+GNU/Linux used ACPI_CA_SUPPORT_LEVEL,
 which would increment, based on the version of the spec supported.

-Unfortunately, _REV was also misused.  eg. some BIOS would check for _REV = 3, and do something for Linux, but when Linux returned _REV = 4, that support broke.
+Unfortunately, _REV was also misused.  eg. some BIOS would check for _REV = 3, and do something for GNU/Linux, but when GNU/Linux returned _REV = 4, that support broke.

-In response to this problem, Linux returns _REV = 2 always, from mid-2015 onward.
+In response to this problem, GNU/Linux returns _REV = 2 always,
+from mid-2015 onward.
 The ACPI specification will also be updated to reflect that _REV is deprecated, and always returns 2.